merely-useful/py-rse/py-jupyter.md

 or directly from the start menu if your operating system supports it.
 This should output some text in the terminal and open a new tab in your default browser.
-The JupyterLab launcher page is shown on startup. to create a new notebook, click the big Python tile under the notebook section or go to `File --> New --> Notebook`.
+The JupyterLab launcher page is shown on startup.
+To create a new notebook,
+click the big Python tile under the notebook section or go to `File --> New --> Notebook`.
 If you click on the File Browser in the sidebar to the left (the topmost folder icon), you will see that a new file has been created in the current directory.